Stage 6 EAL/D

 Focus on Writing – Studied concurrently throughout the year.
 Students create a range of texts, related to whichever module they are studying, for different purposes, audiences and context.
 These may include creative, persuasive, informative and discursive texts.

-Listening – Students work through a purpose written booklet of exercises and explanations of listening techniques and analysis, accompanied by practice listening tasks.
+Listening – Students work through a purpose written booklet of activities and explanations of listening techniques and analysis, accompanied by practice listening tasks.

 Term 4